chuganzy/HCPopBackGestureProxy/README.md

 }
 ```

-If you want to disable this gesture partly, implement the protocol method and return NO.
+If you want to disable this gesture partly, implement the protocol method and return NO like below.

 ```
 - (BOOL)hcPopBackGestureProxyShouldBegin:(UIGestureRecognizer *)recognizer {